nickangtc/nickang-blog-gatsby/content/blog/2017-11-15-algorithm-time-complexity-big-o-notation/index.md

 We typically consider the order of complexity of an algorithm, its Big O, as though the Murphy (and his law) has a personal vendetta against our algorithm.
 That is, we consider the **worst case scenario**.

-But earlier we alluded to the fact that `iterate()` can actually be completed in linear time if the input array has only a single element.
+But earlier we alluded to the fact that `iterate()` can actually be completed in constant time if the input array has only a single element.
 This is the **best case scenario**.
 In other words, the scenario that we should not have to fret over and can safely overlook.

 Finally, sometimes programmers also consider the **expected case scenario**.
 That is the scenario that is most likely to play out whenever we run an algorithm.
 In the case of our `iterate()` algorithm, this is probably somewhere around O(n/2).